CHanson92/FMMA-Project-2/README.md

 This is my project 2 from the App Development course at RED Academy, this is an individual project that we were allowed to work on.
 In this project I have used Meteor.js, React, HTML/CSS/SASS and MongoDB as my database.

-The idea for this project comes from my hobby of martial arts, in that it can be difficult to find a martial arts gym near you partiuclarly if you are travelling as people tend to post on forums or look online atr old websites that people haven't updated in a long time.
+The idea for this project comes from my hobby of martial arts, in that it can be difficult to find a martial arts gym near you particularly if you are travelling as people tend to post on forums or look online at old websites that people haven't updated in a long time.
 I decided to design this app so somebody can find their closest martial arts gym based on their location.

+## Future Features

+* Search based on current location.

 ## Built With